 Also worthy of mention?
 The entire cast of powerful female characters on "Once Upon a Time".
 The best thing about that is all the complexity offered.
 They don't all have to be friends or like each other, because we have (Hold your breath now!) character variety!
 Let's delve...

 Though it would be easy for the show to stoop to stereotypes, the writers are consistently offering up character flaws to make the women of the show more three-dimensional.
 The innocent Snow White makes mistakes.
-The tough Sheriff shows plenty of weaknesses.
-Even the Evil Queen gets a backstory, showing there are reasons (not justifications, mind you) but reasons for her behavior.
+The tough Sheriff has plenty of weaknesses.
+Even the Evil Queen gets a backstory, showing the motivations behind her behavior.

 Why Are We Still Talking About This Again?

 Think about it in a larger context.
-They're literally trying to bring the fairy tale culture into a real world.
+They're literally trying to bring the fairy tale culture into a real-world setting.
 Though it often devolves into soap opera storylines, think of the years and years of little girls being told their only choice was to admire and aspire to be an impossibly perfect princess.

 If a kid can grow up seeing a variety of female characters, those who aren't censored will begin to understand the difference between the stereotypes that end up on Girls Gone Wild commercials and the intelligent and self-protecting female characters.

-If they're going to be exposed to all of the horrible untruths that TV provides about what it means to be a woman, there should at least be a continued presence of female starship captains, fighter pilots, scientists and detectives to widen the spectrum.
+If they're going to be exposed to all the horrible untruths TV provides about what it means to be a woman, there should at least be a continued presence of female starship captains, fighter pilots, scientists, and detectives to widen the spectrum.